 The College House System promotes relational learning.
-Students from Years 7-12 meet daily with their House Tutor, and in these small groups and through peer tutoring and mentoring learn key life skills, positive values and study skills.
+Students meet daily with their pastoral care teacher, and in these small groups and through peer tutoring and mentoring learn key life skills, positive values and study skills.
 It is the CBC experience that full participation in the House activities provides the opportunity to forge lasting and authentic relationships.